 - Violations of policy in areas adjacent to residence halls.

 - The presence and/or use of motorized vehicles within the residence hall.
 Motor vehicles may only be parked outside the residence halls where authorized.

-- Posting notices, flyers, or other similar advertisements larger than 11”x17” and/or without approval from the Area Residence Life Office or its designee.
+- Posting notices, flyers, or other similar advertisements larger than 11”x17” and/or without approval from Campus Housing or their designee.
 Upon approval, residents will be advised of specific locations of bulletin board spaces reserved for the purpose of personal notice posting.
-The following organizations/individuals are permitted to publicize within Campus Housing facilities with the approval of the Assistant Director or their designee.
-These organizations/individuals include: Campus Housing, Residence Hall Association, National Residence Hall Honorary, Student Centers, Athletic Departments, Academic Units, Campus Ministries, currently registered UIC student organizations, other campus units approved by the Assistant Director or their designee, and resident students needing or offering a tutoring service, needing or offering rides, buying or selling textbooks, or wishing to find someone to take over their residence hall contract.
+The following organizations/individuals are permitted to publicize within Campus Housing facilities with the approval of the Assistant Director or their designee: Campus Housing, Residence Hall Association, National Residence Hall Honorary, Student Centers, Athletic Departments, Academic Units, Campus Ministries, currently registered UIC student organizations, other campus units approved by the Assistant Director or their designee, and resident students needing or offering a tutoring service, needing or offering rides, buying or selling textbooks, or wishing to find someone to take over their residence hall contract.
 Any other reasons for posting material would need to be reviewed by the Assistant Director or their designee.

 - All publicity must be approved by the Residence Life Assistant Director or their designee.

 - Materials must not indicate that alcoholic beverages will be provided.

 - No offensive or sexually suggestive language, pictures, graphics or drawings may appear.

 - Materials to be placed in residents’ mailboxes must be no larger than 8 ½” X 14”.

 - Flyers and posters to be placed in public and residential areas of Campus Housing facilities must be no larger than 11” X 17”.